-For each channel within a group a user can specify the following start-up characteristics:
+For each channel within a group, a user can specify the following start-up characteristics:

-- Ramp Rate expressed in milliseconds per Volt.
-It does not apply to LDO3.3. - Order order position of a channel to come-up within the group - Wait PGOOD? selecting this option for a channel means the next channel in the order cannot start ramping-up until this channel reaches the target level and its Power Good flag gets asserted. - Delay an additional time delay a user can specify to postpone a channel start-up with respect to the previous channel in the order.
-The delay is expressed in milliseconds with a range of Omsec to 255msec.
+Ramp Rate - expressed in milliseconds per volt.
+It does not apply to LDO3.3

+- Order position of a channel to come-up within the group - Wait PGOOD? selecting this option for a channel means the next channel in the order will not start ramping-up until this channel reaches the target level and its Power Good flag is asserted - Delay an additional time delay a user can specify to postpone a channel start-up with respect to the previous channel in the order.
+The delay is expressed in milliseconds with a range of Omsec to 255msec